Benjamin Burge

 Ben is a barrister specialising in white collar crime and financial regulation.

-In addition to his Crown Court practice, Ben has assisted law enforcement agencies, regulatory bodies and private firms with substantial disclosure exercises, evidence reviews and in providing general legal advice.
+Outside of court, Ben has received instructions from law enforcement bodies, financial regulators and private firms to assist with substantial disclosure exercises, evidence reviews and in providing general legal advice.

-In 2018 Ben acted as part of a trans-Atlantic team representing a former London based foreign exchange trader charged by the Department of Justice with conspiring to manipulate the global foreign exchange market over several years.
-The trader was acquitted following a trial in the Southern District of New York.
-His instructions were extended for the civil proceedings brought by the US Government’s Office of the Comptroller of the Currency.
+• By a London based US law firm acting for a senior former FX trader charged by the US Department of Justice with conspiring to manipulate the global FX market.
+Following their acquittal in the Southern District of New York, Ben’s instructions were extended for the civil proceedings brought by the US Government’s Office of the Comptroller of the Currency.

-In 2016 Ben was seconded to the National Crime Agency to act as part of an independent panel of counsel reviewing the processes, procedures and compliance of production orders, search warrants and evidence obtained in respect of their live and ongoing investigations.
+• By the National Crime Agency to act as independent counsel in a review of the processes, procedures and compliance of production orders, search warrants and evidence obtained in respect of their live and ongoing cases.

 Professional Panel Appointments